anuraghazra/github-readme-stats/readme.md

 ##### Gradient in bg_color

-You can provide multiple comma separated values in bg_color option to render a gradient, the format of the gradient is :-
+You can provide multiple comma-separated values in bg_color option to render a gradient, the format of the gradient is :-

 ```
 &bg_color=DEG,COLOR1,COLOR2,COLOR3...COLOR10
 ```

-> Note on cache: Repo cards have default cache of 4hours (14400 seconds) if the fork count & star count is less than 1k otherwise it's 2hours (7200).
-Also note that cache is clamped to a minimum of 2hours and maximum of 24hours
+> Note on cache: Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k, otherwise, it's 2 hours (7200 seconds).
+Also, note that the cache is clamped to a minimum of 2 hours and a maximum of 24 hours

 #### Stats Card Exclusive Options:

-- `hide` - Hides the specified items from stats _(Comma seperated values)_
+- `hide` - Hides the specified items from stats _(Comma-separated values)_
 - `hide_title` - _(boolean)_
 - `hide_rank` - _(boolean)_
 - `show_icons` - _(boolean)_